 Roger Williams Limited Edition Gold Piano - Steinway & Sons

-Known as “Mr. Piano”, Roger Williams went on to receive 21 Gold and Platinum albums.
-He was the first pianist to receive a Star on the Hollywood Walk of Fame and was inducted into the Hit Parade Hall of Fame.
+Known worldwide as “Mr. Piano,” Roger Williams went on to earn 21 Gold and Platinum albums.
+He was the first pianist to receive a star on the Hollywood Walk of Fame and was inducted into the Hit Parade Hall of Fame, cementing his place among the most celebrated artists in popular music history.

 His sweeping, sparkling arpeggios, fluid technique, and velvety smooth arrangements have made him, according to Billboard Magazine, the greatest selling pianist in history.